ryanfreckleton/gitlab-ce/doc/update/upgrading_from_source.md

 ### 3. Update Ruby

-NOTE: GitLab 11.0 and higher only support Ruby 2.4.x and dropped support for Ruby 2.3.x.
-Be sure to upgrade your interpreter if necessary.
+NOTE: Beginning in GitLab 11.0, we only support Ruby 2.4 or higher, and dropped support for Ruby 2.3.
+Be sure to upgrade if necessary.

 You can check which version you are running with `ruby -v`.